create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### SFFloat [in, out] **disableAngularSpeed** 0 <small>[0,∞)</small>

-DisableAngularSpeed defines lower-limit tolerance value when body is considered at rest and not part of rigid body calculations, reducing numeric instabilities.
+*disableAngularSpeed* defines lower-limit tolerance value when body is considered at rest and not part of rigid body calculations, reducing numeric instabilities.

 #### Hint